Invitation to Fasting

 By this we don’t mean fasting from Netflix, social media, online shopping, or just certain types of foods… we mean fasting from all food for a 24-hour period.
 For this practice, we recommend eating dinner on Tuesday evenings and then breaking your fast at dinner on Wednesday evenings.
 (See bottom of this post for a few other practical tips.)

-And this is where fasting becomes a helpful practice.
 In fasting from food, we learn how to practice living in bodily self-control while depending on God.
 We learn how to say no to what our bodies want and to rely on Jesus, who is our ultimate provider and sustenance.
 It is this posture that allows us to live into the truth of Jesus’ words:

 “It is written: ‘Man shall not live on bread alone, but on every word that comes from the mouth of God.’”Matthew 4:4